bitcoinops/bitcoinops.github.io/_topics/en/cpfp-carve-out.md

 ---
-This makes it possible for two-party contract protocols (such as the current LN protocol) to ensure both parties get a chance to use Child-Pays-For-Parent (CPFP) fee bumping.
+This makes it possible for two-party contract protocols (such as the current LN protocol) to ensure both parties get a chance to use Child Pays For Parent (CPFP) fee bumping.
 The first party can use fee bumping up to the package limits, but can't [pin][topic transaction pinning] the transaction because the second party is able to use CPFP carve out.